girlsinc/me-and-my-money-edu/src/pages/course/credit-and-debt/interest-rates/roadmap.md

 ## In today's lesson we will learn:

-1. interest is the price you pay for boring money, or the cost of borrowing money; and understanding it is critical to manage debt, and save money.
+1. Interest is the price you pay for boring money, or the cost of borrowing money; and understanding it is critical to manage debt, and save money.
-2. interest can build or hurt your finances
+2. Interest can build or hurt your finances
-3. interest rates can be fixed or variable; fix rates, stay the same over the life of the loan, well variable rates will fluctuate based on market conditions.
+3. Interest rates can be fixed or variable; fix rates, stay the same over the life of the loan, well variable rates will fluctuate based on market conditions.
-4. the relationship between interest rates and inflation
+4. The relationship between interest rates and inflation

 # Warm Up